kaushik88/weakLearner/_posts/2016-09-28-subtypes-and-supertypes.md

 {% gist kaushik88/879ed8185f81d085364450e2c93132e3 bound2.scala %}

 In a similar way, you can also define supertypes using the '>:' operator.
+More specifically, you could combine both the subType and superType this way -

-*'T <: Lower >: Upper'
+{% gist kaushik88/879ed8185f81d085364450e2c93132e3 bound3.scala %}